 After his sister-in-law did some research on treatment, Carrillo reached out to Moffitt Cancer Center’s Dr. Melissa Alsina, who confirmed his diagnosis.
 Fortunately, after chemotherapy and a bone marrow transplant, Carrillo is living a healthy life in his retirement years.

-TAMPA, Fla. – Moffitt Cancer Center will host its biennial Latinos y el cáncer Educational Symposium from 9:30 a.m. to 2 p.m.
-Saturday, Oct.
-4. The free event, conducted entirely in Spanish, will take place in the Vincent A. Stabile Research Building, 12902 Magnolia Drive.
+On Saturday, Oct.
+8, Carrillo will share his story when Moffitt hosts its biennial Latinos y el cáncer Educational Symposium from 9 a.m. to 2 p.m.
+The free event, conducted entirely in Spanish, will take place in the Vincent A. Stabile Research Building, 12902 USF Magnolia Drive.

 Cancer is the leading cause of death among Hispanics in the United States, according to the American Cancer Society.
 The Latinos y el cáncer Educational Symposium is designed to provide cancer education and resources to the Hispanic community.
-Moffitt physicians will hold interactive sessions to discuss cancer prevention, early detection, physical health and nutrition.
-There will also be guest speakers, including Elmer Huerta, M.D., M.P.H., director of the Cancer Preventorium at Washington Cancer Instituteand past president of the American Cancer Society.
+Moffitt physicians and other experts in cancer will hold interactive sessions to discuss cancer prevention, early detection, physical health and nutrition.

-Attendees will have the opportunity to register for the National Marrow Donor Program to become potential bone marrow donors.
-Free skin cancer screenings will also be performed on site.
+Attendees will have the opportunity to register for the National Marrow Donor Program to become potential bone marrow donors, a cause very close to Carrillo’s heart.
+Free skin cancer screenings will also be performed onsite.